What Does It Mean That Corporations Have 'Perpetual Existence'?

-The technical definition of a corporation is "an artificial creation of the law existing as a voluntary chartered association of individuals that has most of the rights and duties of natural persons but with perpetual existence and limited liability."
+Corporations are popular for business owners who want a business structure that lives on, even after the owners change.
+A corporation is "an artificial creation of the law existing as a voluntary chartered association of individuals that has most of the rights and duties of natural persons but with perpetual existence and limited liability."

 Corporate Formation: A Beginning, With or Without an End

 Entrepreneurs first file articles of incorporation with their state's secretary of state.
 This document is like the corporation's birth certificate.
 It includes important details like the business name, business purpose, and types of stock it will issue.
 Once done, the business corporation comes to life.
 It's different from a sole proprietorship or partnership, where the business and the owner are the same for tax purposes and legal matters.

 When organizers incorporate a business, they can decide to give it an end date.
 That means when the corporation's mission is complete, it automatically ends.
 Or, the organizers could choose not to specify an end date.
 When this happens, the corporation exists until its owners, the shareholders, decide to end it.
 After all, shareholders own the corporation.
 For this reason, corporations have perpetual or ever-lasting existence.

 Suppose the entire executive team and the rank-and-file employees of a company quit their jobs.
 The business entity would live on, and new employees would step in to take their places.
 Corporations can keep buying, selling, hiring, and growing, even as their managers change.
 This perpetual existence makes corporations a stable form of business organization.